 Multiple Points of Salience

 Let’s delve a little more deeply into the integrative thinking that generated the study hall program.
 My higher education career has covered a broad range of experiences.
+This is relevant because my background played an important role in the program’s design.
 I recruited students in admissions, dabbled in financial aid, worked in athletics, led several student affairs programs, taught classes, developed a learning center, first-year student program, a co-curricular program, and so on.
 Each opportunity allowed me to experience differing points of salience.

 Salience, or determining a situation’s most prominent features, is a highly idiosyncratic interpretive skill.
 It’s central to integrative thinking because thinking integratively involves making judgments about what’s important and prioritizing levels of importance.
 This is how we determine salience.
 Our actions are driven by the factors we consider salient.